Xudum Delta Lodge is set on an island in Botswana's beautiful Okavango Delta...

 Attitude towards children: Children of all ages are welcome at Xudum.

 Property’s age restrictions: For safety reasons, children aged five years and younger are not able to participate in the scheduled activities.
 At the manager's discretion, children aged six to 11 may join game drives and children aged 12 to 16 may participate in mokoro trips.
 Children under the age of 16 years are not able to join any walking activities.
 It may be possible to arrange a private vehicle for short drives with younger children on request.

 Special activities & services: A child-minder can be arranged when requested in advance and at an additional cost.

 Equipment: A single bed can be added to create a triple room for a child to share with their parents.
 Only one triple room is permitted at the lodge at any one time.

 Generally recommended for children: Xudum has quite an adult atmosphere, and is unfenced, so we would not recommend it for children aged less than 12 years.

 Notes: Children must constantly be under their parent's supervision as potentially dangerous animals do roam through this unfenced camp.

 Power supply: Generator

-Power supply notes: Usually the generator is run from one hour before guests get up until one hour after they go to bed, however it can be run overnight on request.
-A battery and inverter system supplies limited power (i.e. for lights) when the generator is off.
+Power supply notes: Usually the generator is run from one hour before guests get up until one hour after they go to bed, but it can be run overnight on request.
+A battery and inverter system supplies power for lights when the generator is off.

 Communications: WiFi is available in the lodge’s main area for guests who have their own laptop or internet device.
 There isn’t a guest computer, though the lodge’s office computer can be used on request.
 There is no telephone or cellphone coverage.
 The lodge has a satellite phone to contact Maun in an emergency.